Hearing Loss Association of America Los Angeles Chapter

 In the event that a Steering Committee member vacates their position before general elections are held, the Steering Committee will vote to determine if a special election will be held to fill the position immediately or wait until September elections.
 Leaving the position vacant should generally only occur if regular elections are to be held within a short time.

-The officers of the chapter shall be a President, a Treasurer, and a Secretary, elected by the Steering Committee members.
-The Steering Committee may also appoint a Vice-President.
-Term of office is 1 year.
+The officers of the chapter shall be a President, a Secretary, and a Vice President, elected by the Steering Committee members.
+The Treasurer can be a full, voting member of the steering committee, or an appointed, non-voting position at the discretion of the committee.
+Regardless of the Treasurer’s voting rights, this position must meet with the President bi-monthly for budget review.
 The President must be a hard-of-hearing individual and may not serve more than 2 consecutive terms without approval of Chapter membership.
 There are no limits as to how many times a person may be elected to serve on the Steering Committee or hold an office other than President.

 No member of the Steering Committee shall be permitted to actively solicit or seek endorsement of any hearing health- related business.